Overseas R&D

 You will also need to consider the evidence that should be kept to support your R&D claim, should HMRC ask you to confirm eligibility at a later date.
 As well as evidence of the activities and expenditure, such as contracts and invoices, you may need to keep emails, meeting minutes and other records which evidence why the activity took place outside of the UK.

-For EPWs, the Additional Information Form asks for PAYE/NIC references from staff providers.
+For EPWs, the additional information form asks for PAYE/NIC references from staff providers.
 Companies may encounter challenges when requesting this detailed information from third party staff providers.

 Importance of evidence